 When you buy through links on our site, we may earn an affiliate commission.
 Learn more

 I’ve been using mSpy for a while now, testing it on both my test Android and iPhone – and honestly?
 I can see exactly why parents trust this app when things get serious.
-The depth of monitoring is genuinely impressive – invisible operation that captured everything my test devices did.
-Yes, it’s pricey and the iOS experience frustrated me at times, but for parents facing real safety concerns, this is the most comprehensive solution I’ve found.
+The depth of monitoring is genuinely impressive and, frankly, a little scary.
+Yes, it’s pricey and the iOS experience frustrated me at times, but for parents who are out of other options and fear for their kid’s safety, this is the most comprehensive solution I’ve found.

 Features (4.7/5): Brilliant execution on Android – completely invisible after the 10-minute setup, capturing all 30+ social apps I tested including the obscure ones teenagers actually use.
 The keylogger caught every search term, even deleted messages.
 GPS tracking with geofencing worked flawlessly (tested it driving around Hertfordshire for a week).
 The new remote camera feature on Extreme plan is frankly astounding.
 Lost points for iPhone limitations – without jailbreaking you’ll miss WhatsApp and Snapchat entirely, which is frustrating given teenagers live on these apps.